 1. Solid Flat Surface

-So make sure the surface that you put your PC on can easily handle the weight of your PC tower and more.
+So make sure the surface you put your PC on can easily handle the weight of your PC tower and more.

-2. Carpet Should Be ABSOLUTELY Avoided
+2. Carpet Should Be Avoided

-Majority of the gaming grade and quality PC Towers have the PSU slot at the bottom.
+Most gaming grade and quality PC Towers have the PSU slot at the bottom.

 In addition to that, carpets are dust magnets.
-Carpets, if not cleaned regularly, can attract dust which can then be sucked into your PC through the case fans leading to its build up inside.
+Carpets, if not cleaned regularly, can attract dust which can then be sucked into your PC through the case fans leading to its build-up inside.

 Some of the recommended surfaces include: